biplab27/S7A/RESULTS.md

 - Image augmentation has helped but the accuracy is not more than 99.06%, which is less than Model 2.
 - Change in learning rate has not significant changes in accuracy.
 - Adding more layers has also not helped in accuracy.
 - Model 5 has more parameters than Model 4, but it has better accuracy.
+However with increased epochs, it has more accuracy. for instance, after 25 epochs, it has 99.29% accuracy.